stacks-network/stacks-core/blockstack_cli_0.14.1/README.md

 $ blockstack register $(whoami)_$(date +"%m_%d").id
 Registering muneeb_02_22.id will cost 0.0002225 BTC.
 Continue? (y/n): y
 {
-    "message": "Added to registration queue.
-Takes several hours.
-You can check status at anytime.", "success": true
+    "transaction_hash": "f576313b2ff4cc7cb0d25545e1e38e2d0d48a6ef486b7118e5ca0f8e8b98ae45",
+    "message": "The name has been queued up for registration and will take a few hours to go through.
+You can check on the status at any time by running 'blockstack info'."
+    "success": true
 }
 ```